 So much storage and a great way to hide all the toys!
 Now I have somewhere to hide some of the junk and it was another thing I could decorate.
 Win, win!

-I would love to know what you think below.
+I would love to know what you think below about my new upcycled furniture post.
 Have you done any DIY projects lately?